SteDiamant/Daily-Ev-Planner/README.md

 [//]: <> Who assisted with data collection, analysis and provided feedback for the development process.

 [//]: <> I would like to thank everyone who contributed to this project and made it possible.
-This tool is released under the Apache License, Version 2.0, and we encourage others to build upon our work and continue to [//]: <> advance the field of microgrid modeling.
+This tool is released under the Apache License, Version 2.0, and we encourage others to build upon our work and continue to [//]: <> advance the field of microgrid modeling.--->

 ## Future Work